Understanding Skin Pigmentation: Causes & Treatments in Singapore

 What are the treatment options on how to remove skin pigmentation?

 Multiple treatments exist for hyperpigmentation depending on the causes and severity levels.
 Treatment for skin pigmentation include topical creams, chemical peels, laser therapy, and microdermabrasion.
-It is best to visit a dermatologist for the best option.
+A dermatologist can help determine a suitable approach for each individual.

 Can skin pigmentation be prevented?

 What causes pigmentation on skin depends on genes or natural factors; however, preventive measures can be taken to tackle these causes.
-Regular sunscreen application combined with minimising sun exposure, correct skin care methods, and fast inflammatory responses to minimise dark spot formation can effectively prevent pigmentation issues.
+Preventive measures, such as regular sunscreen use, reducing sun exposure, and appropriate skincare, may help manage pigmentation, though results vary among individuals.

 How long does it take for pigmentation to fade?

 The time it takes for pigmentation removal depend on the treatment methodology combined with discolouration causes and its level of darkness.
-Subtle sun-induced or post-inflammatory pigmentation improves within several months, but patients require specialist treatment for stubborn melasma skin conditions.
+The time for pigmentation to fade depends on the treatment type, underlying causes, and severity.
+Some cases may take months to show changes, while others may require ongoing specialist management.